Leave North Greenwich pier and turn…

 Further along you reach the Greenwich Peninsula Ecology Park, set in four acres of freshwater habitat it is home to a fascinating array of wildlife.
 You can plan your visit and see their future special events here: INFO Directly behind the ecology park is Southern Park which is ideal for a picnic and has a children’s play area.

 STRAIGHT: If you walk straight off the pier and over the pathway, you will see The Tide, London’s first-ever elevated riverside linear park designed by architects Diller Scofidio + Renfro and Neiheiser Argyros, which features artwork from Damien Hirst, Allen Jones and Morag Myerscough.

 Its glass panels are currently covered in glorious colours making for a modern stained glass effect.
 Now only 1km in length, it will eventually run 5km around the whole Peninsula.
 INFO

 RIGHT: If you turn right off the pier, the pathway leads you to the O2 arena.
-Currently some retail units and eateries are open for takeaways (with inside spaces reopening in May) but more exciting than that, Up at The O2 is now back open!
+A variety of retail units and eateries are open, but more exciting than that, Up at The O2 is now back open!
 Fancy a view from the top?
 Just look at the sun setting from up there… INFO

 If you visit any of these places, or perhaps somewhere I haven’t mentioned, please let me know via Instagram @coventgardenmum or by email.
 Id love you hear your experience and perhaps even see some photos!
 Have a great time…